Home Blog Page 9

 • Teachers can track student progress and growth in writing ability over time.

-• Can be integrated with Google Classroom, which lets teachers assign and grade writing activities.
+• It Can be integrated with Google Classroom, which lets teachers assign and grade writing activities.

 • Comes with a teacher dashboard for managing classes, assignments, and student progress.